superjeffreyc/Yut/README.md

 - Download the zip file of this repository and extract all files
 - Run Android Studio and select 'Open an existing Android Studio project'
 - Select the parent folder containing the files from this repository and press OK
+- If Gradle points out any version errors, just follow its suggestions to update

 ## How to play